ivan-hc/AM/README.md

 ```
 appman translate
 ```
 The command accepts two-letter language codes (for example "it" for Italian, or "sr" for Serbian).
-In case the desired language is not in the database, it will default to English (code "en"), which is the default.
+In case the desired language is not in the database, it will default to English (code "en").

 In the example, "AM" in Italian, Czech and Serbian